edtbl76/stud.io/docs/arch/roadie.md

 ## Pre-commit hooks

-The pre-commit framework runs automatically when you `git commit`.
+After `pre-commit install`, the pre-commit framework runs automatically when you `git commit`.
 To run hooks manually without making a commit — for example to diagnose a failure or check your working tree before committing:

 ```bash
 # Run all hooks against staged files only (mirrors what git commit triggers)